 where each file $W_n$ consists of $B$ independent and identically uniformly distributed (i.i.d.) random bits.
 The server can send $R B$ bits to each of the $h$ relays over an individual error-free link.
-Here $R$ denotes the \emph{link rate} (or \emph{rate} for brevity).
+Here, $R$ is the \emph{link rate} (or \emph{rate} for brevity).
 Each relay can communicate with some of the users.
 Specifically, user $T$ is connected through individual error-free links of rate $R$ to the $r$ relays with index in $T$, i.e., to relays $\{H_i:i\in{T}\}$.

-We now describe the communication over the error-free links and the storage operations in detail.
+We now describe the storage and communication operations.
 The system operates in two consecutive phases.\\ \textbf{1.
 Placement Phase:} In this phase, each user ${T}$ directly accesses to the file library $\mathcal{W}$ and can store an arbitrary function thereof in its cache memory, subject to the space limitation of $MB$ bits.
 Denote the cached content at user ${T}$ by $Z_{{T}}$, and the set of all cached contents by $\bm Z\triangleq \{Z_{T} \colon T\in\mathbf{T}\}$.\\ \textbf{2.
 Delivery Phase:} In this phase, each user ${{T}}$ arbitrarily requests a file $W_{d_{T}}$ from the server, where $d_{{T}}\in[N]$.
-The users' requests $\bm{d}\triangleq\{d_{T}\colon \;T\in\mathbf{T}\}\in[N]^K$ are revealed to all parties, i.e., to server, relays, and users.
+The users' requests $\bm{d}\triangleq\{d_{T}\colon {T}\in\mathbf{T}\}\in[N]^K$ are revealed to all parties, i.e., to server, relays, and users.
 For each $i\in[h]$, the server sends $R B$ bits to relay $H_i$: